-Then there’s more back and forth banter, which is not worth mentioning, frankly as it’s kind of useless waste of space, if I say so myself, she was just trying to gaslight me more… so I decided that I needed to end the conversation.
-Before ending our conversation, I made one further comment, “You can belittle me all you want, you've been doing it my entire life, so why stop now??
+Then there’s more back and forth banter, which is not worth mentioning, frankly as it’s kind of useless waste of space, - she was trying to say things that she thought would hurt me, if I say so myself… so, I decided that I needed to end the conversation.
+Before ending our conversation, I made one further comment, which was “You can belittle me all you want, you've been doing it my entire life, so why stop now??
 Anyways, as fun as this nonsense is, I gotta run...” that was the end of the conversation.
-I have had enough of this so-called foolishness.
-Apparently when you treat people like they treat you, they get upset.
+Apparently when you treat people like they treat you, they get upset, who knew?!

 You know what they say, before you argue with someone ask yourself, is that person even mentally mature enough to grasp the concept of different perspectives?
 Because if not there is absolutely no point.
-I should have heeded this quote before continuing, but hey, I was bored one night, so why not… ha ha
+I should have heeded this advice before continuing, but hey, I was bored one night, so why not… ha ha.

-After overthinking whether or not I had done the right thing, you know how your mind constantly wonders, I decided on Christmas eve, December 24, 2021, after feeling all nostalgic, I would make amends and reach out.
-I opened up my phone and texted my dead-to-me mother “I thought I would message to wish you are joyous holiday season.
+After overthinking whether or not I had done the right thing, you know how your mind constantly wonders, I decided on Christmas eve, December 24, 2021, (six months later) - feeling all nostalgic, I thought I would make amends and reach out.
+I opened up my mobile phone and texted my dead-to-me mother “I thought I would message to wish you are joyous holiday season.
 Also, if you get this message and wish to talk and if you would like to apologize and have an actual conversation, I’d be open to it.
 C.”

-There was no response from the text message, after an hour, I then called, left a voice mail, I received no response from the above call or text message.
+There was no response from the text message, after an hour, I then called, left a voice mail, after not talking to her for years, I had no idea if she still had the same numbers, or was just ignoring me, as I received no response from the above call or text message.
 On the anniversary of my grandmother’s death, January 25th, 2022, again, I reached out again, “Just wanted to circle back.
 Don’t say I didn’t try…” Someone responded, “who dis?”
 We had a short conversation about who I was looking for and whether or not this person is new to this phone number as they kept alluding/pretending this was not who I was looking for but kept messaging.
 So, I played along for a few moments.
 Then told whoever it was “to have a great night!”
 All along thinking to myself, ha ha good game you're playing.
 (All the while knowing it was her or her boyfriend.)

-It has now been six years since I have had a person who I called a mother.
-My “mother” died in my eyes the evening of that telephone call back in 2016, I can still hear the way she spoke to me, all of my childhood memories came flooding right back to me like I was still a child.
+It has now been six years since I have had a person who I called a mother in my life, even after all the foolishness I went through.
+My “mother” died in my eyes the evening of that telephone call back in 2016, I can still hear her tone, the way she spoke to me, all of my childhood memories came flooding right back to me like I was still a child, and she was bullying me all over again.
 I did see her a few times after-the-fact, but it was like seeing/talking to a stranger, no emotions, no connection.
 I do have to say I got swept up in the emotions the day of my nan’s passing, if I would have been in the right head space prior to hugging and kissing her, I would not have done it.